-- growth in our comparable property portfolio, - growth in our portfolio from property developments and redevelopments, and - expansion of our portfolio through property acquisitions.
+- growth in our comparable property portfolio, - growth in our portfolio from property redevelopments and expansions, and - expansion of our portfolio through property acquisitions.

-While the ongoing COVID-19 pandemic is impacting us in the short-term, our long-term focus has not changed.
-See our 10-K filed on February 11, 2021, for discussion of our long-term strategies.
+Although the general economic impacts of the elevated levels of inflation and rising interest rates are impacting us in the short-term, our long-term focus has not changed.
+See our 10-K filed on February 8, 2023, for discussion of our long-term strategies.